mattmaynes2/aria/reports/proposal/proposal.md

 ## Required Facilities

 This project will require access to a variety of sensors and actuators which can be manipulated using a microcontroller such as an Arduino or Raspberry Pi.
+The required actuators and sensors are:
+- Temperature Sensor
+- Thermostat Controller
+- Motion Sensor
+- Light Switch Controller